 About two years ago, we were hired by a customer to mitigate water damage in her home.
 There had been a leak in her kitchen supply line that damaged her floors and spread across most of the home.
-She attempted to clean up and dry the affected areas herself for a couple weeks, but eventually realized she may need some help, so she contacted Service Team of Winston Salem, NC.
+She attempted to clean up and dry the affected areas herself for a couple weeks, but eventually realized she may need some help, so she contacted STOP Restoration of Winston Salem, NC.

 When we arrived on site and began to assess the extent of the damage, we noticed evidence of a previous water issue near the area we were working on, but we were told by the homeowner that it had nothing to do with the recent event and she did not want us to mitigate that area.